Akutagawa Prize stories

 Although media attention this time focused on Matayoshi, Hada received an equal amount of support from members of the selection committee (his distinctive personality also led to appearances on various TV quiz and variety shows, none of them together with Matayoshi).
 Hada's strengths are quite clear: a naturally fluid style of writing (in contrast to Matayoshi’s distinctly more labored approach), an unstrained and understated sense of humor, and the convincing portrayal of the internal life of a quite ordinary, not-yet-fully-mature human being.
 Only two committee members stated outright opposition to Hada.
 Ogawa Yōko thought that his story should have been either more obviously humorous or more compelling in its treatment of the darkness underlying the relationship between Kento and his grandfather.
 Murakami Ryū acknowledged Hada’s talent while simply declaring the story was not to his personal taste.
-Shimada Masahiko seemed to hit the nail on the head by expressing admiration for Hada’s sheer versatility while commending Matayoshi for his authenticity, at the same time cautioning the latter that his reliance on personal experience would best be limited to this debut effort.
+Shimada Masahiko seemed to hit the nail on the head by expressing admiration for Hada’s sheer versatility while commending Matayoshi for his authenticity, cautioning the latter that his reliance on personal experience would best be restricted to this debut effort.

 Irui kon'i tan (Tale of a Mixed Marriage) by Motoya Yukiko